pbalduz/pbalduz/README.md

 I like to get involved in the community that I once participated at NSSpain with a [lightning talk](https://vimeo.com/showcase/9831667/video/751538676) 🤓 and hopefully more to come!

 Feel free to reach out 🙂.
-Let's connect and discuss all things iOS development!
+Let's connect and discuss about iOS development!